Table of Contents[Hide][Show]

 These gummy packs get their color and flavor from real food ingredients like pear juice and carrot juice.
 A far cry from most store-bought candies, these are organic and gluten free.

 Remember these from the school lunch days?
 Something about the shape just makes this fruit leather more fun.
 This version uses real fruit and skips the corn syrup.

-Give kids a break from all the sweet treats with these yummy grain-free cheese crackers.
+Give kids a break from all the sweet treats with these yummy grain-free crackers.
 They’ll never know they’re nutritious to boot.
 These are also individually wrapped for easy trick-or-treat distribution.

 Popcorn Snack Packs